 8. Dairy Farming

-This entails rearing of livestock for long term production of milk which can be sold directly to domestic households or dairy firms for processing.
+This entails the rearing of livestock for the long term production of milk which can be sold directly to domestic households or dairy firms for processing.
 It is a lucrative venture as Kenyans ideally rely on milk for making tea which is a typical Kenyan beverage.
 Kenyans can’t do without tea.
 For this venture,zero-grazing is the way to go as it requires less space and less labour.
 However, you must be ready to spend on animal feeds.

 9. Hass Avocado Farming

 Avocado farming is a common practice in Kenya, with local varieties of avocado dominating the markets.
 Things have rapidly shifted to Hass avocado farming which is in high demand in the European market.
 One advantage of the Hass avocado is that it takes a short time to mature.
 It takes about three years to fully mature.
 The average price of a single Hass avocado in the local market ranges between Kshs 10-30.